 While a coyote wailed, kinda mournful and low, an’ the wind drifted snow ‘round his shack,

-An’ the moon played roulette with the cold starry sky; ‘til the clouds piled like chips on the black.
+An’ the moon played roulette with the cold starry sky; ‘til the clouds piled like chips

 And ’Ol’ Smokey Joe kept a wonderin’ why Fate had placed him alone in this shack.